 • Promoting the mental and physical activity of service users by supporting them in household tasks, hobbies, outings and holidays.

-Supporting female and male adults with complex needs and challenging behaviours to develop independent living skills in accordance with their individual care plans.
+Supporting female and male adults with complex needs and challenging behaviours to develop independent living skills following their individual care plans.

 Duties included: